Editor's note: This article was originally published on August 13, 2013; it was updated on July 20, 2015 to reflect the latest information.

 Many humanitarian organizations, including Mercy Corps, are partnering with the U.N., using both private contributions and funding from the international community to actively address the needs of Syrians caught in this terrible disaster.
 But so much more must be done.

 What can we do to help?

 - Tell your friends.
-Share this story or go to our Facebook page to post the infographic and spread the word about the families who need us.
+Share this story or go to our Facebook page to post the infographic and spread the word about the millions who need us.

 - Start a campaign.
 You can turn knowledge into action by setting up a personal fundraising page and asking your friends and family to contribute to our efforts to help Syrians fleeing the war.

 - Stay informed.
 Read more stories about our work and those we are helping on our Syria crisis response page.
 You can also learn more about our focus on protecting Syria’s children.